Unified-Daughterboard/Unified-Daughterboard.github.io/info-designer-case.md

   - Instead, air-gap the PCB to the case except for at the screw points.
 We recommend at least 0.5mm of distance.
 - Do not design your keyboard to fit extremely closely against the onboard components - they are subject to change if the circuitry is updated, and the component positions can drift in all directions depending on solder reflow tolerances.
 - PCB outline tolerances tend to be around 0.25mm or larger.
 Please give at least 0.25mm of clearance between the daughterboard design size and surrounding walls.
-- Make sure all screws being installed with sufficient thread tap depth.
+- Make sure all screws are installed with sufficient thread tap depth.
-- Many of the daughterboard's features such as ESD protection rely on there being a reliable electrical connection from the point of ESD (i.e. the case top half's front bezel) to a select screw point on the daughterboard.
+- Many of the daughterboard's features such as ESD protection rely on a reliable electrical connection from the point of ESD (i.e. the case top half's front bezel) to a select screw point on the daughterboard.
 Make sure this electrical connection exists through case part contact, screws, and similar if you wish to take advantage of them.

 ## Cable considerations
 A one-to-one 4 pin cable is used to connect the daughterboard to the mainboard - using Pico-EZmate connectors on newer daughterboards, JST-SH on older ones.